almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 This depends on what your degree is in.
 I have listed some examples below of people that have asked this question and the positions that I thought would be best where they get a job in tech and leverage their existing degree.

 * Individual has a Communications degrees (Bachelors and Masters).
-I suggested to her was to look into Business Analyst or Project Management roles.
+I suggested that she look into Business Analyst or Project Management roles.
 Reason being is both of these roles are usually customer facing and require that you present information (e.g. project progress, design features, questions from developers) to the product owner or customer.